ABOUT US

 AOMWA has engaged the firm of Squire Patton Boggs LLP to provide general management functions and to support its advocacy efforts on regulatory and legislative developments affecting its members.

-2023 Board of Directors
+2024 Board of Directors

 Metropolitan Sewer District of Greater Cincinnati

-Diana Christy, Vice President
+Diana Christy, President

 City of Columbus

-Stacia Eckenwiler, P.E., Secretary/Treasurer
+Stacia Eckenwiler, Vice President

 City of Akron